Check for and Review Coding Standard Violations

 ISO®/IEC TS 17961 (Bug Finder only)

 Specify the coding rules through Polyspace analysis options.
-When you run Bug Finder or Code Prover, the analysis looks for coding rule violations in addition to other checks.
+When you run Bug Finder, the analysis looks for coding rule violations in addition to other checks.
 You can disable the other checks and look for coding rule violations only.

 In the Polyspace user interface (desktop products), the options are on the Configuration pane under the Coding Standards & Code Metrics node.

 For C code, use one of these options: